 CRIN is a network of oil and gas industry professionals, innovators and technology incubators and accelerators.
 Its objective is to increase the Canadian oil and gas industry’s capacity to test, pilot and demonstrate clean technologies that could significantly reduce GHG emissions and improve environmental performance in our industry.

 In 2019, CRIN was awarded a $100 million Strategic Innovation Fund, of which $80 million will be used to seed three open competitions focused on reducing environmental footprint, creating value-added products and developing new digital technologies.
-Cenovus is actively looking at several projects that may qualify for funding once the open competitions go live to accelerate the deployment of technology in areas that support our ESG targets.
+On March 24, 2021, CRIN launched the three competitions:

 We're reimagining CO2